 Scrutinize the Engine of a Used Car

 Unless you are a mechanic, you cannot do everything to make sure this vehicle is in good mechanical shape and not a lemon.
 Taking it to a mechanic for a checkup is a good last step, after the vehicle has passed all the other tests.
+Make sure the vehicle has the proper working ABS system.
 There are some things you can do first in regards to the engine.

 1. Look at the Engine and Drivetrain